Home Aviation Repositioning & Deadhead Fees

 Multiple positioning options offered

-A broker offering you three options — aircraft A from base X with $12,000 positioning, aircraft B from base Y with $18,000 positioning, or an empty leg matching your dates — is doing genuine work on your behalf.
-This level of transparency is the signal of a broker worth working with.
+A broker offering three options — aircraft A from base X at $12k positioning, aircraft B from base Y at $18k, or an empty leg matching your dates — is doing genuine work for you.
+That transparency is the signal of a broker worth keeping.

 Frequently asked questions